guillermooo/sublime-undocs/source/extensibility/plugins.rst

 Where to Store Plugins
 **********************

-Sublime Text 2 will look for plugins directly in these places:
+Sublime Text 2 will only look for plugins in these places:

 * ``Packages``
 * ``Packages/<pkg_name>/``